Reading Time: < 1 minutes

 • override /

 All other files in the new version will overwrite the existing files.
-Any changes made to the original source code will be lost.
+Making any changes to the source code will result in lost changes.

 Also, rename the “admin” folder to match your store’s admin folder name.
 This will prevent unwanted duplication of the administration content.